AdguardTeam/AdGuardHome/AGHTechDoc.md

 If `can_autoupdate` is true, then the server can automatically upgrade to a new version.

-Response when auto-update is disabled by command-line aragument:
+Response when auto-update is disabled by command-line argument:

 	200 OK